 Bio: My journey started in February of 2008 when I was rushed to emergency with blinding pain in my head.
 I was taken by ambulance to have a CT scan and when it came back negative I was misdiagnosed with Ice Pick Migraines.
 Over the years I would return to emergency a few more times for the same issue and they would just treat it as a migraine because that is what they treated it as before.
 Since then my body and personality has been through many changes and many more misdiagnosis.
 From carpel tunnel, computer elbows, rheumatoid arthritis, Gluten Intolerance and erectile dysfunction just to name a few.
-My memory and concentration levels were getting fading.
+My memory and concentration levels were fading.
 I had little to no energy most of the time and I was losing interest in things I used to enjoy.
 My social skills diminished and I struggled to be around groups of people without anxiety.
-When I could no longer function properly sexually I convinced my doctor to run more tests.
+When I could no longer function properly sexually, I convinced my doctor to run more tests.
 The results showed an extremely low testosterone level.
 I thought to myself, no big issue, they make medication for that but my doctor chose to send me to an endocrinologist to find out why.
-In August of 2013 I met with my endocrinologist and after numerous tests a 4 cm Macroadenoma (pituitary tumor) was discovered.
+In August of 2013 I met with my endocrinologist and after numerous tests, a 4 cm Macroadenoma (pituitary tumor) was discovered.
 The tumor was putting pressure on my Pituitary gland which in essence shut down most of the hormones in my body.
-I no longer had a functional adrenal system.
+I no longer had a functional adrenal system also.
 We will never know how long the tumor was growing but the neurosurgeon estimates up to 20 years.
 The MRI showed evidence of scare tissue formation on the tumor from previous hemorrhages over the years.
 Upon review of the 2008 CT scan he pointed out the quarter size tumor that was missed.
 The migraines I was having was actually pituitary apoplexy or hemorrhages.
 I was very lucky to be alive.
 The surgeon informed me they lost a patient on the table the day before for the same apoplexy.
 My tumor was removed transsphenoidally on Oct 7th.
 2013.
 They could only remove about 80% of it because of the proximity to the carotid arteries and optic nerves.
 There is a high probability it will grow back and if so, Radiation therapy is our next weapon against it.
-My hormones may never return to being created naturally so I am on medications for Cortisol (Adrenal system), Thyroxine (Thyroid Gland), Testosterone, (Sex Glands) and Somatropin (Growth Hormone) eventually.
-Since my surgery I have become separated after 23 years.
-It was hard but this thing changed me as a person and I cant go back to who I was before, even if I could remember who that was.
-I also lost my best friend of 30 years to a brain Tumor in February.
-He was there for me during my rough time this year and I will miss him deeply.
+My hormones may never return to being created naturally so I am on medications for Cortisol (Adrenal system), Thyroxine (Thyroid Gland), Testosterone, (Sex Glands) and Somatropin (Growth Hormone), DHEA and a few vitamins that hypopit patients do not metabolize so well.
+3 months after surgery, I became separated after 23 years of marriage.
+It was a difficult time but this thing changed me as a person and I cant go back to who I was before, even if I could remember who that was.
+I also lost my best friend of 30 years to a brain Tumor 4 months after my surgery.
+He was there for me during my rough time and I will miss him deeply.
 My goal now is to help others going through this challenge and help to educate people to fight our medical system for their health.
 Never assume no news is good news when you don't get results of test back from your doctor.
 Be your own advocate.
 My fight continues but every day is a blessing and I chose to live it happy.